nurupo/ci-release-publisher/README.md

     ...
     ```

-    `.travis/cirp/*.sh` are helper scripts that you can find in the `scripts` directory.
+    `.travis/cirp/*.sh` are helper scripts that you can find in the [`scripts`](scripts) directory.

 9. General dos and don'ts.

     Dos:
-    - Do use `.travis/cirp/*.sh` helper scripts, they check for some important preconditions to be met before installing all of CI Release Publisher's dependencies and calling it.
+    - Do use [`.travis/cirp/*.sh`](scripts) helper scripts, they check for some important preconditions to be met before installing all of CI Release Publisher's dependencies and calling it.
     - Do modify `publish.sh` script to call the `publish` command with the arguments you want.
+    - Do set an appropriate `--latest-release-check-event-type` argument in the `publish` command if you are creating Latest Release and use multiple build types: push, cron, api, etc., but run CI Release Publisher only on a subset of them.
     - Do run things between the `collect.sh` and `publish.sh` calls.
 For example calculate hashes of the artifacts and include them as a file in the artifacts directory for `publish.sh` to upload, or modify `publish.sh` to calculate the hashes and pass them as the release body text argument, or generate a changelog and set it as the release body text.
     - Do modify `store.sh` script to call the `store` command with the arguments you want.
     - Do modify `install.sh` for your needs.